Topological Signal Processing over Generalized Cell Complexes: Introduction

-The paper is organized as follows.
-In Section II we recall the basic topological tools, with a focus on abstract as well as geometric cell complexes.
-In Section III we show how to represent signals defined over cell complexes of various order.
-In Section IV we propose a method to infer the cell complex structure from data and we show how the cell complex model yields a better sparsity/accuracy trade-off with respect to graph- or simplicial-based methods.
-In Section V we introduce a novel method to filter harmonic signals, aimed at identifying sparse representations through a distributed approach.
-We also introduce FIR filters for the solenoidal and irrotational components and provide the theoretical conditions under which the independent design of solenoidal and irrotational filters yields better performance than a common design approach.
-Finally, in Section VI we draw some conclusions.
+\end{itemize} The paper is organized as follows.
+In Section II we recall the basic topological tools, distinguishing between abstract and geometric cell complexes; we also propose a generalization of cell complexes to the case where the (2D) cells may contain holes.
+In Section III we introduce their algebraic representation, while in Section IV we show how to represent signals defined over cell complexes.
+In Section V we propose a method to infer the cell complex structure from data and we show how the cell complex model yields a better sparsity/accuracy trade-off with respect to graph- or simplicial-based methods.
+In Section VI we show how to extract compact representations of the invariants (homologies) associated to the cell structure.
+In Section VII, we introduce the design of FIR filters for the solenoidal and irrotational signal components.
+Finally, in Section VIII we draw some conclusions.